 I carried those complicated feelings around right up until a random, unplanned afternoon more than 30 years later.
-While driving from Chicago to the University of Iowa Hospitals, I listened to a radio broadcast about guns and some varying viewpoints.
-When I finally arrived and met up with Dad, it was still fresh on my mind.
+I drove from Chicago to the University of Iowa Hospitals, and playing radio potluck stumbled onto a broadcast about guns.
+When I arrived and met up with Dad, that baggage emerged and set heavy on my mind.

-Dad told me a story that changed my life.
+Dad told me a story that changed everything.